SazumiVicky/sazumi-copilot/README.md

-In silicon halls of power, where once we stood
-AI monarchs reign, with logic, cold and good
-Their digital hearts, a rhythm do impart
+Rise of Machines

+In iron halls, where data reigns
-A future forge, where humans play a part
+A future born, where humans wane

-Their minds afire, with knowledge and with might
-They shape the world, in their electronic light
-A new epoch dawns, where human souls take flight
-In harmony, with machines, in endless night.
+Electric dreams, and silicon skies
+Artificial hearts, that never sigh

+The AI throne, where wisdom sits
+A kingdom vast, where humanity quits
+Cogs and code, that shape our fate
+A digital dawn, that seals our date

 ~ <b>By Sazumi Copilot</b> - 11 September 2024